 WA Parliament Inquiry into End of Life Choices - Joint Submission by PWdWA and AFDO

 PWdWA and AFDO acknowledge the significant moral and ethical complexity that is associated with the concept of assisted dying.
 There is a range of views in the disability community about access to assisted dying.

 Western Australian Legislative Council Inquiry into Elder Abuse

-PWdWA is an organisation that represents people with disability and as such does not profess to be an expert in matters affecting elderly people.
-However, there is evidence to support that abuse and neglect that elderly people encounter in their daily lives is mirrored in those issues faced by people with disability due to the similar circumstances of likelihood of increased isolation, vulnerability and reliance on others for support.
-PWdWA has a great deal of evidence, knowledge and understanding in this area and are qualified in providing information that affects both groups of people.
+PWdWA is an organisation that represents people with disability and, as such does not profess to be an expert in matters affecting elderly people.
+However, evidence supports that abuse and neglect that elderly people encounter in their daily lives is mirrored in those issues faced by people with disability due to the similar circumstances of the likelihood of increased isolation, vulnerability, and reliance on others for support.
+PWdWA has a great deal of evidence, knowledge and understanding in this area and is qualified in providing information that affects both groups of people.

 National Disability Insurance Scheme Amendment (Quality and Safeguards Commission and other measures) Bill 2017. – Joint submission with DDWA

 People with Disabilities (WA) Inc. (PWdWA) and Development Disability WA (DDWA) joint submission.
 The National Disability Insurance Scheme Amendment (Quality and Safeguards Commission and other measures) Bill 2017 establishes the Commonwealth’s regulatory responsibilities under the NDIS Quality and Safeguarding Framework.
 We strongly urge the Government to instruct a Royal Commission to investigate the abuse and neglect of people with disability.
 We welcome that the Bill will establish a Quality and Safeguards Commission to provide national stability for quality and safeguards for people who use NDIS services.